istio/istio.io/content/en/blog/2020/mosn-proxy/index.md

 description: "An alternative sidecar proxy for Istio."
 publishdate: 2020-07-17
 attribution: "Wang Fakang(mosn.io)"
-keywords: [mson,sidecar,proxy]
+keywords: [mosn,sidecar,proxy]
 ---

 Thanks to the efforts of the MOSN community, MOSN has completed the most of adaptation for Istio.
-The MOSN [v0.14.0 release](https://github.com/mosn/mosn/releases/tag/v0.14.0) is now compatible with Istio 1.5.x, and it has went through the BookInfo sample as the data plane of Istio.
+The MOSN [v0.14.0 release](https://github.com/mosn/mosn/releases/tag/v0.14.0) is now compatible with Istio 1.5.x, and it has gone through the BookInfo sample as the data plane of Istio.

 ## Background